slecrom/ENS_HTS_2021/Microarrays/README.md

    * Save it into your personal folder using *File > Save As*

-3. Using your notebook, follow the [online tutorial](Tutorial_Microarrays.html) to conduct the analysis.
+3. Follow the instruction of the notebook to conduct the analysis.
+You can also visualize the final [report version](Microarrays.html) .